golightlyb/state-machine/README.md

   has moved into a state where the focus flag isn't set (states are just bitmasks of their properties e.g. (ENABLED | FOCUSED | HOVERED) is a very useful state ID!)
+* **Memory requriement for each element: 4 bytes.** The entire state of an element is its location in the state machine, which is identified by a simple integer.